 If you have just hurt your back or woken up with really bad back pain it can be pretty frightening and painful!
-85% of the population will suffer from an episode of back pain in their life so you are definitely not alone.
+85% of the population will suffer from an episode of back pain, sciatica or bulging disc pain in their life so you are definitely not alone.

 The most important thing is just to keep moving, so going for a little walk, changing positions from sitting to standing is really useful.
 It's okay to sit down if that is comfortable (although many people struggle in that initial period).
 It's okay to lay down, but try not to stay there for more than 20 minutes.
 Instead get up, go for a walk around the house or block and then lye or sit back down.